Joined: 22 Sep 2008

 In order to catch the narrow window for TFTP flash, you should use platforms with simple TCP/IP implementations that don't have CTCP implemented: WinXP or Linux are reported to work, but some are reporting significant problems with Vista, Win7 or W2K8.
 For more information see this posting

-If you do wish to try to use Vista (or WIN7?) you will need to right click on the icon and "Run As Administrator".
+If you do wish to try to Post WinXP OS, you will need to right click on the icon and "Run As Administrator".

 Make sure your firewalls and virus protection are disabled prior to upgrading.